Gaza Peace Talks Enter Their Second Day On The War’s Anniversary

 Ahead of the resumption of talks, U.N.
 Secretary-General Antonio Guterres said the hostilities have created “a humanitarian catastrophe on a scale that defied comprehension.”

-“The recent proposal by U.S. President Donald J. Trump presents an opportunity that must be seized to bring this tragic conflict to an end,” Guterres said in a statement.
+Trump’s proposal “presents an opportunity that must be seized to bring this tragic conflict to an end,” Guterres said in a statement.

-Mediators from Qatar and Egypt are facilitating the talks, meeting first on Monday with members of the Hamas delegation and later with those from Israel.

-Monday’s talks went for four hours, according to Majed al-Ansari, a spokesman for Qatar’s Foreign Ministry.
+Egypt and Qatar, which have been mediating between the sides for most of the war, are facilitating the latest talks.
+Majed al-Ansari, a spokesman for Qatar’s Foreign Ministry, said Monday’s talks went on for around four hours.

 Israel’s delegation included Gal Hirsch, coordinator for the hostages and the missing from Netanyahu’s office.
 Hamas representatives included top negotiator Khalil Al-Hayya.

-White House spokesperson Karoline Leavitt said Monday that U.S. envoy Steve Witkoff and Trump’s son-in-law Jared Kushner were on hand to take part in the talks.
+White House spokesperson Karoline Leavitt said Monday that Witkoff and Kushner were on hand to take part in the talks, which she said the administration hopes to conclude quickly.

-She did not comment on a specific deadline for concluding them, but said it is important “that we get this done quickly.”
+A U.S. official, who was not authorized to brief reporters because the trip has not yet been formally announced, later said that Witkoff and Kushner are expected to join the talks on Wednesday.
+An Israeli official, also speaking on condition of anonymity to discuss the sensitive negotiations, confirmed that Dermer, Netanyahu’s top adviser, was heading to Egypt on Wednesday.

 Part of the plan is to surge humanitarian aid into Gaza, where more than 2 million Palestinians are facing hunger and, in some areas, famine.